mui/mui-x/docs/data/data-grid/selection/selection.md

 ## Cell selection [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)

-The `DataGridPremium` comes with the ability to select rows enabled by default.
+The Data Grid has, by default, the ability to select rows.
-You can also select cells by turning on the `cellSelection` prop.
+On the `DataGridPremium`, you can also enable the ability to select cells with the `cellSelection` prop.

 ```tsx
 <DataGridPremium cellSelection />